upmaru/memovee-tama/tmdb-movie-browsing/querying.md

     }
   }
   ```
+- If streaming-service filtering is needed, the provider `terms` block must include every ID surfaced in the preference object (e.g., `[42, 174, 303]`) so availability is restricted to the user's subscriptions.
+Omit this block entirely unless the user specifically asks for results playable on their services.

 ## User querying for a top movie list
 - **User Query:** "Can you show me the top 10 movies in 2024?"
 OR "Can you show me the top 10 Marvel movies?"
 OR "Show me the top Marvel movies" OR "Top 10 highest grossing movies" OR "Best rated movies"